pattgene/profile/README.md

  💫 About Me:
-🖥 Freahman BEng HKU<br>🌱 I’m currently learning more about blockchain & AI<br>📫 How to reach me: Email - patt.genejj@gmail.com<br>
+🖥 Freshman BEng HKU<br>🌱 I’m currently learning more about blockchain & AI<br>📫 How to reach me: Email - patt.genejj@gmail.com<br>

 ## 🌐 Socials: